HTTPArchive/almanac.httparchive.org/src/content/en/2020/performance.md

   sql_file="web_vitals_distribution_by_device.sql"
   )
 }}

+{# TODO - font looks wrong in chart.
+Asked for edit access to the sheet #}

 In the charts above, the FCP distributions are broken down by desktop and mobile.
 [Comparing to last year](../2019/performance#fcp-by-device), there are noticeably less average FCP readings, while the percentage of fast and slow user experiences has risen no matter the device type.
 We can still observe the same trend, where mobile users will experience slower FCP more frequently than desktop users.
 Overall, users are more likely to have a good or poor experience, rather than a mediocre experience.